 Ça me saoule d’être en retard tous les jours.

-I am annoyed for being late every day.
+I am annoyed by being late every day.

 This French word can mean that something is pissing you off or someone is annoying.
 It is the verlan for the word “lourd”, meaning heavy.